tomcam/vuepress-netlify-github/docs/README.md

 * Replace the `tomcam` and `vuepress-netlify-github` with your username and repo name, respectively: `https://github.com/tomcam/vuepress-netlify-github#readme `

+* Save `package.json` to the root directory of your repo, not the `/docs` directory.

-Now commit it to source code:
+* Now commit it to source code:

 ```bash
 git add package.json